 5.37.X.4.1 Usage of UDP-Option carrying XRM metadata over UDP tunnel

-A UDP tunnel using UDP-Connect is established between the UPF and the AS based on Proxy UDP in HTTP per RFC 9298 [xx1] to securely deliver XRM metadata using UDP-Option along with end-to-end encrypted XRM media packet from AS to UPF.
+A UDP tunnel using UDP-Connect may be established between the UPF and the AS based on Proxy UDP in HTTP per RFC 9298 [xx1] to securely deliver XRM metadata using UDP-Option along with end-to-end encrypted XRM media packet from AS to UPF.
 The mechanisms described in this clause apply when the AS is collocated with the UDP Proxy defined in RFC 9298 [xx1].
 The XRM metadata is encoded into UDP-Option as defined in [xx8].
 The XRM traffic is transported through UDP tunnel in which the inner UDP datagram contains end-to-end encrypted XRM media packet, i.e. QUIC packet between AS and UE, and the outer UDP datagram between AS and UPF contains UDP-Option carrying encrypted XRM metadata.

 NOTE 1: This does not preclude potential deployments where there is cascading of UDP proxies but these potential deployments are not further addressed in this specification.